angusryer/angusryer/README.md

 Lack of capital.
 We didn't have enough to purchase and keep sufficient quantities of our product on hand for weathering major economic storms.
 One hit us and we lost significant-enough traction for other sellers to move in and out-compete.
 Amazon is a wild-west, and it's also a great business-learning experience.

-### Other Technological Experience
+## Other Experience
+- I'm a multi-year volunteer technical consultant for the [Stirling Musical Instrument Lending Library](https://www.stirlingmill.ca) (Stirling MILL)
-- Vue, Ionic
+- I've built a few small projects with Vue, Ionic
-- Java, Kotlin, Objective-C, Swift (for native modules in React Native apps)
+- I've done work in production apps with Java, Kotlin, Objective-C, Swift (for native modules in the React Native apps I've built)
-- State managers: Redux, Mobx, Jotai
-- Cache-syncs: React Query, custom implementations for syncing images across multiple devices in I.Liv.
+- I've used State managers: Redux, Mobx, Jotai, Cache-syncs (React Query and custom implementations for syncing images across multiple devices in I.Liv.)
-- AWS (Cognito, DynamoDB)
+- I've used AWS in various ways (Cognito, DynamoDB, EB, EC2, Route 53)
-- Functional and object-oriented programming
-- State machines, data structure, and application architecture design
-- Custom webpack implementations
-- Extensive bash scripting
+- Automation.
+Scripts are good.
+Whether its bash or perl, scripts are handy.

 ## About Me